Physical Disabilities & Social Security Disability Benefits

 Do I have to be disabled permanently to receive Social Security Disability (SSD)?

-No you do not.
 A claimant needs to be disabled for at least 12 months or have a medical condition that is terminal or expected to lead to death.
-Sometimes a claimant is not disabled permanently but has a certain time frame in which they are disabled from working.
-For example, a claimant may get into a car accident, need to have multiple surgeries and is out of work for at least one year.
-That claimant can receive benefits for the period before he or she returned back to work.
+Sometimes a claimant is not disabled permanently.
+In a certain time frame, when they are disabled from working, they could qualify for disability benefits.

-It is possible but rare.
-In a SSD case, medical records are your evidence and that is the proof you have to show the SSA and an social security judge that you do have a severe medical condition that keeps you from working.
+It is possible, but rare to receive benefits without any medical evidence to back up your claim.
 If you do not have recent medical records, it is much harder to win a case.
-There is a possibility, though not common, that your case might be approved simply by going to a consultative exam that SSA sends you to, where a doctor gives you a physical or mental examination.
+There is a possibility, though not common, that your case might be approved simply by going to a consultative exam by the SSA, where a doctor gives you a physical or mental examination.

-One benefit of working with our office is that we will look carefully at your case and if you do not have enough or current medical records, we can often give you information about low-income or indigent health services where you can go and get medical treatment for free or greatly reduced cost.
+One benefit of working with our office is that we will look carefully at your case.
+If you do not have enough current medical evidence for your claim, we can often give you information about low-income or indigent health services that can help establish a medical record for a low cost or free.

+No fees, unless we win your claim!
 Our law firm, the Law Office of Gerard Lynch, only charges our clients if we win their SSD or Supplemental Security Income (SSI) benefits.
-We charge on a contingency basis, 25% of the backpay, a cap of up to $6000, awarded to a claimant when we win the case.
-The fees are regulated by the Social Security Administration (SSA).
-If we do not win their case, we do not charge anything no matter how much work we have done.
+We charge on a contingency basis, 25% of the back pay awarded to a claimant when we win the case.
+As of Summer 2024, our fee is capped at $7,200.
+The fee cap is set by the Social Security Administration (SSA) for all representatives, and is periodically adjusted for inflation just like monthly SSD and SSI benefits.
+Social Security pays us directly so our claimants don’t have to write a check.
+If we do not win a case, we do not charge anything no matter how much work we have done.
 Once a client wins and their monthly checks begin, they will keep 100% of their checks.